skagitpublishing/moltin-connextcms-plugin/README.md

 [fill out this form](http://connextcms.com/page/clone-your-own).

 A 'vanilla' copy of ConnextCMS runs on port 80.
 A copy of the eCommerce demo runs on port 3002.
 Both applications are managed with [pm2](http://pm2.keymetrics.io/).
+The Linux login/password for the clone is `demouser/demouserpassword`.

 Even if Digital Ocean is not your perfered devlopment/hosting environment, having a working code with properly compiled code is a great place to start.
 Feel free to copy the code from the clone